-4.1.4.1Stormwater Management

-Stormwater management
+3.1.4.1 Stormwater Management

-techniques and low impact development (LID) features will be implemented that utilize natural drainage patterns to minimize the risk of flooding and protect significant environmental features.
+Stormwater management techniques and LID features will be implemented that utilize natural drainage patterns to minimize the risk of flooding, increase infiltration where possible, reduce erosion and maintain base flow to streams and wetlands.
 Stormwater should be managed on site, through the implementation of green roofs, bioswales, rainwater gardens, and curb cuts that allow water to drain into landscaped boulevards.

-Principle: to minimize hard surface infrastructure such as surface parking
+Principle: to minimize hard surface infrastructure such as surface parking.

-Principle: to minimize the risk of flooding by incorporating the natural drainage pattern
+Principle: to minimize the risk of flooding by incorporating the natural drainage pattern.

-Principle: to encourage the use of on lot source controls such as LIDs
+Principle: to encourage the use of on lot source controls such as LIDs.

-Principle: to incorporate stormwater as part of the landscape design of the site
+Principle: to incorporate stormwater as part of the landscape design of the site.